 P is for Profit.
 I had a great many conversations with many new friends this past weekend about how much money PRIDE brings to Pensacola Beach.

 What is PRIDE, you ask?
 It’s Gay Pride.

-I know you’re wondering just how much, so I’ll tell you: I made about two hundred dollars doing little more than transporting PRIDE-ers between Portofino and Flounders over and over and over.
-Anyone who worked on the beach over those three days made some impressive bank.
+I know you’re wondering just how much profit we are talking about, so I’ll tell you: I made about two hundred dollars doing little more than transporting PRIDE-ers between Portofino and Flounders over the weekend.
+Anyone who worked on the beach over those three days made some impressive bank, much more than I did.
 As I discussed this fact with my many, many Uber passengers, I admitted to them that just a few years ago when every business on this island was suffering from the BP oil spill, I would’ve bet my life that we would have been begging for their PRIDE dollars back then.
 It’s tough on this beach when no one’s coming over that bridge to visit.
 Read more

 I’ve been teaching Advanced Placement United States Government and Politics for almost ten years now.
 Ask any student who has passed through my classroom in that time to name one thing I taught them.
 They would likely tell you that I emphasized over and over again the importance of enlightened voting.

 If you don’t vote, don’t complain.
 It’s what I always say.